daniel-panhead/fbla-quiz/RUNNING.md

 # Running the Program
-If you are running the Windows binaries, first extract the entire folder.
-Once extraction is complete, navigate to the extracted folder and run "FBLA Quiz.exe".
-If you are on Mac/Linux or want to build from source, refer to INSTALLING.md.
+If you are running the Windows or Linux binaries, first extract the entire folder.
+Once extraction is complete, navigate to the extracted folder and run "FBLA Quiz.exe" or "FBLA Quiz" for Windows and Linux, respectively.
+If you are on Mac or want to build from source, refer to [INSTALLING.md](./INSTALING.md).
 Upon loading the program, users are presented with the title page.

 ## Title